Lagrange-Labs/docs/docs/state-committees/run-node/setup-keystore.md

 :::info

-1. Before setting up the keystore, it is mandatory to finish the [pre-requisite installations](/state-committees/run-node/prerequisite-installation).
+1. Before setting up the keystore, it is mandatory to finish the [prerequisite installations](/state-committees/run-node/prerequisite-installation).
 2. Please refer to the CLI [commands](/state-committees/run-node/commands) page for more information on each command.
    :::